open-source-labs/OverVue/README.md

 - Child components will inherit the same parents, but parent components will not inherit duplicate children.
   ![](./src/assets/readme/v4Copy_Parent_Component.gif)

-- The right-side drawer displays live code snippets for the selected element.
+- The right-side, Component Details > Code Snippet Tab displays live code snippets for the selected component.
   ![](./src/assets/readme/v4Code_Snippet.gif)

-- You can view and add new routes and associated components in the left-hand drawer.
+- You can view and add new routes and associated components in the right-side, Routes Gab.
+The newly created routes will be visible in the Project Tree Tab.
   ![](./src/assets/readme/v4Copying_Route.gif)

 - State and actions can be created, edited, and assigned to components.
   ![](./src/assets/readme/v4State_and_actions.gif)

-- When finished creating, you can export to a file location of your choice.
+- When finished creating, view your code snippet under the code snippet tab and you can export to a file location of your choice.
 Below is the exported file structure:

 ```
 public/